little-Dave/Mod2_eventFlare/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

-                                      Login and view current events in your area
+                                      Log in to view current events in your area

 ![](eventFlare_loginAndView.gif)